(©Louisiana State Museums)

 1850 House (Lower Pontalba Building, 523 St. Ann St.)–Antebellum family life in New Orleans is depicted and described here.
 Open Tu-Su, 10 am-4:30 pm. $3 adults, $2 students/seniors/active military, children under 6 free.

 Madame John’s Legacy (632 Dumaine St.)–Built in 1789, this is one of the few extant Creole buildings in the Mississippi Valley.
-Free
+Currently closed for renovations.

-Old U.S. Mint (400 Esplanade Ave.)–Constructed in 1834, this is the only building to have served as both a U.S. and Confederate mint.
+New Orleans Jazz Museum at the Old U.S. Mint (400 Esplanade Ave.)–Constructed in 1834, this is the only building to have served as both a U.S. and Confederate mint.
+Second-floor exhibits trace the history of jazz in the city, from its inception to today.

 Presbytère (Jackson Square)–Continuing: "Mardi Gras: It’s Carnival Time in Louisiana" and "Living With Hurricanes: Katrina & Beyond."